 \paragraph{CopulaCPTS}

-We implemented this method using the source code provided by the authors~\cite{sun2022copula}, following the setup described in the original publication.
-The training and validation sets were combined to form a calibration set.
+We implemented CopulaCPTS using the source code provided by the authors~\citep{sun2022copula}.
+Following the setup described in the original publication, the training and validation sets are combined to form a calibration set.

 \paragraph{Temporal Fusion Transformer}